Kamotenaut/amaysim-tech-test-2/README.md

 git clone https://github.com/Kamotenaut/amaysim-tech-test.git
 ```
 ## Installation
-NodeJS was used for the project.
+NodeJS was used for the project, and will be required before proceeding.
 ```
 https://nodejs.org/en/download/current
 ```